Happy Halloween cards: A new way to celebrate a very old holiday

 Little ghost and pumpkin on a vintage Halloween card

-Vintage Halloween card for boys and girls with a happy haunted house
+Vintage Halloween cards for kids with a happy haunted house

 Vintage Halloween cards for kids: Black cat